 Study abroad and international co-ops are integral to the Modern Languages program, and will no doubt be the highlight of your education.
 There is no better way to learn a foreign language, get a sense of your place in the globalized economy, discover other cultures and broaden your perspective on American life and culture, than to go abroad.
 Italian-language options include:

 Begin your journey at Drexel’s Study Abroad office and/or the Steinbright Career Development Center (international co-op).

 Fluent understanding of a foreign language is a benefit to individuals in a wide variety of professional fields.
 For language students considering employment with Italian coursework, opportunities can include: working at art museums as directors, curators or as art historians, the European Union, the Organization for Security and Co-operation in Europe (OSCE), the Council of Europe and the United Nations.

-Learn more about the minor in the Course Catalog
+Learn more about coursework in Italian in the Course Catalog